robingirard/LiPEM/README.md

 ## 1 - Installations  <a class="anchor" id="installations"></a>

-You need to have conda installed and to clone le project (either with git or just by downloading the [zip](https://github.com/robingirard/Energy-Alternatives-Planning/archive/refs/heads/master.zip) file associated to the project)
+You need to have conda installed and to clone le project (either by cloning [Git folder](https://github.com/robingirard/LEAP) or just by downloading the [zip](https://github.com/robingirard/LEAP/archive/refs/heads/main.zip) file associated to the project)

 * [Anaconda 3.8 distribution](https://www.anaconda.com/distribution/) or [Miniconda3 distribution](https://docs.conda.io/en/latest/miniconda.html)
 * To clone LEAP's Gitlab repository, [Git](https://git-scm.com/downloads) (On Windows, [Git for Windows](https://git-for-windows.github.io/) is preferred)